-San Bruno residents can bring Universal Waste to the Recology San Bruno Transfer Station at 101 Tanforan Avenue on Saturdays from 8:00am to 3:00pm, or on Tuesdays and Thursdays from 10:00am - 12:00pm (noon).
+San Bruno residents can bring Universal Waste to the Recology San Bruno Transfer Station at 101 Tanforan Avenue on Tuesdays and Thursdays from 10:00am - 12:00pm (noon).

 NOTE: Electronics are subject to a recycling fee.
 However, at this time, there is no charge for San Bruno residents to drop off the other Universal Wastes listed above.
 Please contact us for more information.

 San Bruno residents can place household batteries in a clear plastic bag and set on top of their recycling container for collection by Recology San Bruno.
 Battery Bags may still be for free at the Public Works Engineering counter, located at San Bruno City Hall, 567 El Camino Real.

 Goodwill has a free drop-off program for computer monitors, televisions and cell phones.
 For more information, contact Goodwill at 1-888-4GOODWILL or visit www.sfgoodwill.org.